Domestic Violence Australia and spousal visas

-The issue of family violence is current governed by both the Family Law Act 1975 (Cth) and the Family Law Legislation Amendment (Family Violence and Other Measures) Act 2011 (Cth).
+The issue of family violence is current governed by both the Family Law Act 1975 (Cth) and the Family Law Legislation Amendment (Domestic Violence Australia and Other Measures) Act 2011 (Cth).
 The recent amendments effectively change the Family Law Act to provide:

 - Greater protection from harm when determining the child’s best interests;

-- Changing the definition of ‘Family Violence’ and ‘Abuse’ to reflect modern understanding of the terms;
+- Changing the definition of ‘Family Violence’ and ‘Abuse’ to reflect a modern understanding of the terms;

 - Providing a wider scope for what Court’s may consider in relation to family violence orders;